Putin’s invasion of Ukraine could be backfiring

 In Beijing, where earlier this month Putin and Xi issued a 5,300-word joint statement outlining a Russian-Chinese effort to counter Washington’s reach, “many Chinese officials seemed startled that Russian President Vladimir Putin would move so far so fast — and so forcefully,” Melinda Liu wrote in Foreign Policy.
 “Beijing’s rhetoric has become less overtly supportive of Putin,” she noted.
 A senior Biden administration official pointed my colleagues to media reports this week stating that China had also restricted financing for Russian commodity purchases, suggesting limits to Beijing’s support.

 Building on historic ties to authoritarian regimes and more recent vaccine diplomacy, Russia accelerated its courting of Latin America in recent weeks — seeing economic and military cooperation there as strategic warning to Washington.
 This month, leaders of South America’s two largest nations, Brazil and Argentina, held lovefests with Putin in Moscow.
-Now, both of them — along withother global Putin cheerleaders — are facing awkward moments, with signs of at least some diplomatic backtracking.
+Now, both of them — along with other global Putin cheerleaders — are facing awkward moments, with signs of at least some diplomatic backtracking.

 “We are in solidarity with Russia,” Brazil’s far-right President Jair Bolsonaro declared in Moscow during a meeting with Putin just eight days before the invasion.